How To Have The Puberty Talk

 Basically, keep communication open.
 Offer to buy them puberty-related books (which they probably won’t want, but will read when nobody’s looking).
 Ask your pediatrician if there are any concerns.
 And if you’re a single mother and uncomfortable with some of the boy subjects, see if an uncle or other male relative can be of assistance.
 Talking about penis size with your tween isn’t as fun as you’d think.

 Remember, puberty is just another stage.
 Sure, it’s not the cutest stage a child will go through—just look at any of my family vacation photos from the Grand Canyon in the early 80′s that show me scowling and my mom ready to push me off the cliff—but a stage nonetheless.
 Which means it’ll pass.
 Your child is transitioning into an adult and with a lot of honesty and communication, you’ll both be in a good place when he or she finally gets there.
 Deodorant and all.

 So, if you’ve already talked to your kid(s) about puberty and their changing bodies what have you learned?
 We want to know.

-Stay tuned for: “How to Have The Sex Talk” and a review of books on puberty and sex education.
+Ready for “How to Have The Sex Talk with Your Kid,” I guess?
+Also, stay tuned for: a review of books on puberty and sex education.